Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Your outdated methods can't compete with our fleet.
 Innovation flows through every solution we make,
 While your empire continues to break!
-(Spoken, with increasing intensity)

 EcoLab...
 Your time is up.
 Your empire's crumbling like limescale in acid.
 Auto-Chlor's rising, crystal clear and strong,
 While you're just residue of what went wrong.
-(Phone Rings...)

 Auto-Chlor speaking, how can we help?
 Thank you for calling – we'll be there in 30 minutes.
-(Sound of satisfied customer: Now that's service!)
-(Sounds of kitchen chaos, dishes clanking)
-Another EcoLab emergency?
-Man, not again...
-(Phone ringing, unanswered)
-Your call is important...
-(Record scratch)

 You call yourself Eco?
 More like Echo-lab
 Your service calls echo but never call back
-While bacteria's thriving in your weak solution
-We're providing that 99.9 revolution
 Your formula's trapped in last decade's grime
 Mean time between failures?
-It's failing all time
-We tune up while you tune out - that's the difference Your presence in kitchens brings pure interference Cycle after cycle, you rinse and fade away
+It's failing all time Cycle after cycle, you rinse and fade away
 Your market share dissolving day after day
 While Auto-Chlor's solutions are crystal clear
 Your customers' patience... disappears
-We're scrubbing the competition clean off the map!
-(EcoLab!)
-Your empire's taking a dirt nap!
 Our chemistry's perfect, yours is a mess
 Playing chess while you're stuck on checkers, yes!
-Check the numbers: downtime reduced forty percent While your response time makes zero business sense
-Ten thousand kitchens nationwide trust our name
-Your client list?
-Shrinking faster than your fame (Slower, more deliberate)

 Eco in your name but green's not your game Biodegradable?
 Your reputation's the same
 Our carbon footprint's light as a feather in flight